This topic explains how to create a workbook in Quick BI Pro and Professional Edition group spaces.

 Insert Freestyle Cells

-In the data panel, click Select Dataset and choose the target dataset from the dropdown list.
+In the data pane, click Select Dataset and select a dataset from the drop-down list.

-Select the required dimension fields and measure fields, then double-click or drag them to the workbook editing area.
+Select the required dimension and measure fields.
+Double-click or drag the fields to the workbook editing area.

 Configuration item